 The Green Lake tract was formerly owned by the Calion Lumber Company and primarily used for production of hardwood sawtimber to supply the Calion saw mill.
 The property was acquired in the early 1900’s by the grandfather of Charlie Thomas, the current president of Calion Lumber Company.
 In addition to sawtimber and pulpwood production, the property has also been used for recreational purposes and raising hogs.

-The property contains 1,595 acres of mature hardwood, 158 acres of pine-hardwood, and 149 acres of swamp.
+The property contains primarily mature hardwood, with some smaller acreage in pine-hardwood and swamp.
 There are 5,000 board feet per acre of sawtimber and 21 tons per acre of pulpwood.
 Both the smaller, well-drained creeks and the larger river bottoms have a significant component of oak, gum, hickory, and ash species with minor components of cypress, beech and maple.
 Management of the better drained bottoms will target red oak as the desired species.